aws-samples/terraform-aws-identity-center/README.md

 ## Users and groups

-This pattern does not setup users and groups.
-These are typically handled by an external Identity Provider (IdP).
-If you are not using an IdP and want to create groups in Identity Center, use this pattern: [terraform-aws-identity-center-users-and-groups](https://github.com/aws-samples/terraform-aws-identity-center-users-and-groups).
+If you are not using an external Identity Provider(IdP) and want to create groups in Identity Center, use this pattern: [terraform-aws-identity-center-users-and-groups](https://github.com/aws-samples/terraform-aws-identity-center-users-and-groups).

-## Delegated Administration

-This pattern can be used with [delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) in Identity Center.
-The module would need to be deployed to both the management account and delegated account.

 ## Related Resources